Cathalinaheart/AO3-Tone-Marks/README.md

 This is based on GodofLaundryBaskets <a href="https://godoflaundrybaskets.dreamwidth.org/3315.html">Google Docs Tone Mark Script.</a> It will display the tone marks over the supported chinese names, and if the audio is available allow you to click on that name and listen to the audio guide for that name recorded by <a href="https://lunatique.dreamwidth.org/221218.html">lunatique</a> directly on the AO3 page.

 ## Installation
-You need to have tampermonkey/greasemonkey installed and then you just need to click <a href="https://github.com/Cathalinaheart/AO3-Tone-Marks/raw/main/Tone%20Marks.pub.user.js">here</a> to install it.
+You need to have tampermonkey/greasemonkey installed and then you just need to click <a href="https://github.com/Cathalinaheart/AO3-Tone-Marks/raw/main/Tone%20Marks.pub.user.js">here</a> to install/update it.

 On first use (or after an upgrade) you will be notified that a userscript wants to use a foreign ressource, you can confirm this for always.
 The file it wants to load is https://github.com/Cathalinaheart/AO3-Tone-Marks/raw/main/playaudio.min.js, which is necessary to be able to play the audio guide clips.